aabbtree77/aabbtree77-projects/README.md

 Vilnius, 2014 - 2015.

-Confirmed that Jonas Matuzas' CNN model is one of the most convincing results in the MNIST digit recognition.
+Confirmed that Jonas Matuzas' CNN model closes the MNIST digit recognition saga.

-It is such a tragicomedy to observe how GPUs have removed so much theory.
-The importance of linearity, continuity, precise inverses?
-The whole classical statistics.
-Float64, FFT, HMMs, Leo Breiman's trees, Vladimir Vapnik and kernel methods, Variational Bayes, PAC learning, second order/entropy/curvature methods, convergence analysis, numerical/stability analysis, Kolmogorov - Kůrková theorems, cellular neural networks, RNNs, PCA/ICA-based recommendation systems?
-The whole "auto tune" direction based on hyperparameter optimization also not that useful.
+GPUs have removed so much theory.
+The importance of linearity, continuity, Float64, FFT, probabilities, trees, kernel methods, Bayes, convergence, stability, recursion, hyperparameter optimization...
+Still ages from [big meaning](https://youtu.be/gTAghAJcO1o?t=167), still horrible at math, physics, 3D backends, APIs (2025).

-Instead, the GPU bottleneck analysis, Torch expression compiling, large GPU platforms, experiment planning.
-Still far from [big meaning](https://youtu.be/gTAghAJcO1o?t=167), horrible at math, physics, 3D backends, web APIs, but we have a few promising directions: Lc0, AlphaFold, Stable Diffusion, ChatGPT/DeepSeek/Grok...

 ## [3D Shape Normalization (Matlab)](https://diglib.eg.org/handle/10.2312/3dor.20141044.009-015)

 PostDoc Chronicles 3: Lugano, 2013-2014.
 My second encounter with quadratically-constrained quadratic cost optimization, where I have mapped the "Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
 Davide Boscaini implemented the constraint gradient exactly and pushed the error rates.

 I wasted a lot of time trying to apply the MDS-like algorithms on the [Protein Data Bank](https://www.rcsb.org/), coding things in C, thinking of the data set myopically as some low-level filtering problem which supposedly needed scaling.
-Little I knew that at the same time AlphaFold was already being developed...
+Little I knew that at the same time AlphaFold was already being developed.

 ## [Cloud Computing (Scilab)](https://hal.archives-ouvertes.fr/hal-00723427)